 Hint: Research by Gartner estimates the adoption of Legal Management Systems (platforms that comprise self-service, matter management, contract management, and matter management in integrated fashion) will rise from 20% to 50% of GCs across the next three years.

 Our work on Legal Transformation makes clear that the most progressive GCs are rapidly moving to a ‘digital legal function’.
 Yet, too often ‘What we learn from history is that people don’t learn from history’.
 GCs who choose to learn from the mistakes of their peers are far more likely to survive ‘the transformation trap’ that technology presents, and move to a legal function of the future.

-Andrew Mellett is the Managing Director of Plexus an innovative law firm focused assisting in-house functions to ‘transform the value of legal’. email@example.com
+Andrew Mellett is the Managing Director of Plexus an innovative law firm focused assisting in-house functions to ‘transform the value of legal’.
+See Legal Gateway for more on legal technology. email@example.com